rpatel3001/docker-rsp2tcp/README.md

-# docker-soapysdrserver
+# docker-rtlmuxer
-A Docker image to expose an RTL-SDR device as a SoapySDRServer remote device.
+A Docker image to expose an RTL-SDR device as an rtl_tcp stream, with rtlmuxer interposed to allow multiple clients.